teikmeout/wdi_pizza_ecommerce/README.md

 ![:image](http://media.tumblr.com/tumblr_mdplu1mnLW1ro2d43.gif)

 ###Scenario
-You're a newly minted business consultant who's just snagged a very lucrative client!
+You're a newly-minted business consultant who's just snagged a very lucrative client!
 Congratulations!
 There's only one catch: neither of you knows what to build or how to build it.

 ###Goal